 Organic comes with a long list of criteria and stringent verification rules farmers and food processors have to meet.”-Charlotte Vallaeys, senior food, and nutrition policy analyst.

 But not every rule applies to every type of food.
-Ingredients such as nuts and fruit in these Kelawo are required to be grown organically, using sustainable practices.
-And most importantly without GMOs or synthetic pesticides.
+Kelawo is prepared with nuts and fruits which are grown organically in different valleys of Hunza and Gilgit Baltistan.
+And most importantly, without GMOs or synthetic pesticides.

-In processed foods, like Kelawo, the processing itself has to comply with organic rules, which ban the use of most synthetic processing aids or artificial ingredients, such as artificial colors.
+In processed foods, the processing itself has to comply with organic rules.
+Which ban the use of most synthetic processing aids or artificial ingredients, such as artificial colors.

 Just because a fruit is organic doesn’t mean it’s necessarily more nutritious than conventional fruits and vegetables.

 Eating all-natural dried fruits and nuts may reduce your exposure to toxins, pesticide residues, and antibiotic-resistant bacteria.
 However, the levels of toxins in regular dried fruits are also well below the safety limits.

 Are these nuts and dried fruits more nutritious?

 Just because a product is without additives doesn’t mean it is nutrient-dense.
 Healthline advises that when deciding what to eat, it may be more beneficial to shop based on your dietary needs.
 And the vitamins and minerals contained in the nut, rather than based on organic versus conventional.

 All health content is provided for general information only and should not be treated as a substitute for the medical advice of your doctor.
 Products are grown in natural environments without using artificial additives, but no product is lab tested and certified.